-Exempt employees who are required to work on an Intersession closing day will be eligible for another day off.
-Accrued Intersession days must be used by the end of the fiscal year and will not be carried over.
-In addition, Intersession days accrued and not used will not be paid out upon termination of employment.
+Exempt employees who are required to work on an Intersession closing day will be eligible for a floating holiday day.
+Accrued Intersession floating holidays must be used by the end of the fiscal year and will not be carried over.
+In addition, Intersession floating holidays accrued and not used will not be paid out upon termination of employment.